2007 Florida Atlantic Owls football team: Minnesota

-Florida Atlantic 2–1 (1–0 SBC)

 North Texas

 Rusty Smith followed up his Minnesota performance with another spectacular showing.
 Throwing for 322 yards and a touchdown, the highlight of his night came in the fourth quarter when the Owls needed to rally from a 4-point deficit.
 Smith connected with wide receiver Cortez Gent for a 74-yard touchdown strike with 8:09 remaining to put the Owls up 23–20.
 After a proceeding three-and-out drive by North Texas, the Owls blocked the punt deep in Owls territory.
 DiIvory Edgecomb padded the FAU lead to 30–20, completing the fourth quarter rally to win their third game of the season and second in the Sun Belt Conference.
 The victory gave the Owls a 2–0 start in Sun Belt competition for the first time in their three years in the conference.

 Tight end Jason Harmon and wide receiver Cortez Gent gained over 90 yards of receiving (94 and 96 respectively).
 Gent caught Smith's only touchdown of the night.
 Running backs DiIvory Edgecomb and Charles Pierre each ran for a touchdown.
 Kicker Warley LeRoy was 3/3 in field goals, connecting from 20, 27 and 29 yards.
 Defensively, freshman cornerback Tavious Polo added two interceptions to his season total, bringing the number to six.
 That ties the all-time FAU single-season record.
 Senior cornerback Taheem Acevedo intercepted North Texas, as well.

-Florida Atlantic 3–1 (2–0 SBC)

 Kentucky

 Coach Schnellenberger took his Owls to Lexington, Kentucky – home of his alma mater, the Kentucky Wildcats – after the win over North Texas.
 Kentucky was off to the program's best start in 20 years, at 4–0, and ranked for the first time in that time period.
 The Owls would face back-to-back ranked opponents in their non-conference schedule (what Coach Schnellenberger calls the "advanced training" portion of the schedule), in Kentucky and followed by home against South Florida.

 Kentucky's red-hot start was fueled by quarterback Andre Woodson, who carried in an NCAA-record 325 consecutive passes without an interception.
 That streak was snapped by freshman cornerback Tavious Polo, recording his seventh interception of the season, in the second quarter.
 However, that's all Woodson would do wrong all game, as he threw for 301 yards and five touchdowns.
 Kentucky's welcome back to alumnus Coach Schnellenberger was rude, as the Wildcats routed the Owls, 45–17.

 Quarterback Rusty Smith threw for a touchdown and an interception.
 The touchdown was to receiver Cortez Gent on a 20-yard reception.
 Running back Charles Pierre rushed for 56 yards and found the end zone via a 1-yard rush.